tallence/push-notification-kafka-plugin/README.md

 * **send_flags**: If _FlagsClear_ or _FlagsSet_ are active, `send_flags` controls whether changes of IMAP flags like /Seen will be published.
 The default value is `on`
   * `on`: publish flag changes
   * `off`: do not publish flag changes
+* **userdb**: A comma separated list of keys from user plugin settings or userdb environment fields that will be added to the sent event right after the _user_.
-* **feature**: The name of an `user_db` field that enables or disables Kafka events on a per user base.
+* **feature**: The name of a single key from user plugin settings or userdb environment fields that enables or disables Kafka events on a per user base.
 The value must be `on` to allow Kafka events.
 If `feature` is not configured, all users are enabled by default.

 Some general communications properties are configurable in the plugin section:

 * **kafka.notification.kafka_brokers**: Bootstrap servers for the Kafka cluster.
 The default value is `localhost:9092`.
 * **kafka.notification.kafka_debug**: Debug option for librdkafka.
 See [Configuation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for details.